manifold-systems/manifold/manifold-core-parent/manifold/README.md

 # The Big Picture

 You can think of a type manifold as a **_just-in-time_ code generator**.
-Essentially, the Manifold framework plugs in and overrides the compiler's type resolver so that, via the `ITypeManifold` SPI, a type manifold can claim ownership of type names as the compiler encounters them and dynamically provide source code corresponding with the types.
-This core functionality serves as a productive alternative to conventional code generation techniques.
+Essentially, the Manifold framework plugs in to intercept the compiler's type resolver enabling implementors of the type manifold API to claim ownership of type names as the compiler encounters them.
+Essentially, a type manifold uses the API to project Java source code directly into Java's type system on demand as the compiler resolves types.
+It is a classic _pull_ model, as opposed to the less efficient push model static code generators must adhere to.
+This core functionality is a game changing alternative to conventional code generation techniques.

-Because the framework plugs directly into the compiler, a code generator written as a type manifold *is no longer a separate build step*, it generates code on-demand as the compiler asks for types.
+Because the framework plugs directly into the compiler, a code generator written as a type manifold *is no longer a separate build step*, it generates code on demand as the compiler asks for types.
 This significantly reduces the complexity of code generation and enables it to function *incrementally*.
-Thus, contrary to conventional code generation techniques, type manifolds:
+Thus, contrary to conventional code generators, type manifolds:
 * require **_zero_ build steps**
 * produce **_zero_ on-disk source code** (but can if desired)
 * are by definition **always in sync** with resources